eldipa/book-of-gehn/_posts/2020-03-22-Lock-Free-Queue-Part-I.md

 ## Reserve-Commit

-Both the producer and the consumer need their one head and tail.
+Both the producer and the consumer need their own head and tail.

 The producer moves her head to *reserve* the space so other writers will begin to write starting from *that* point.